-As long as the data connection is opened by the GridFTP server (active FTP mode), there is no problem with having more than one interface.
-However, when the client opens the data connection (passive FTP mode), the door (FTP server) has to supply it with the correct interface it should connect to.
+As long as the data connection is opened by the GridFTP server (passive FTP mode), there is no problem with having more than one interface.
+However, when the client opens the data connection (active FTP mode), the door (FTP server) has to supply it with the correct interface it should connect to.
 If this is the wrong interface, the client might not be able to connect to it, because there is no route or the connection might be inefficient.

-Also, since a GridFTP server has to authenticate with an SSL grid certificate and key, there needs to be a separate certificate and key pair for each name of the host.
+Also, since a GridFTP server has to authenticate with an X.509 grid certificate and key, there needs to be a separate certificate and key pair for each name of the host or a certificate with alternative names.
 Since each network interface might have a different name, several certificates and keys are needed and the correct one has to be used, when authenticating via each of the interfaces.